jsonx-org/java/jsonx-maven-plugin/README.md

 ## 3 Requirements

-1. The <ins>Maven plugin</ins> MUST offer utilities for the generation of binding classes from a specified <ins>schema document</ins>.
+1. The <ins>JSONx Maven plugin</ins> MUST offer utilities for the generation of binding classes from a specified <ins>schema document</ins>.

-1. The <ins>Maven plugin</ins> MUST offer utilities for validation of <ins>schema document</ins>s and binding classes.
+1. The <ins>JSONx Maven plugin</ins> MUST offer utilities for validation of <ins>schema document</ins>s and binding classes.

-1. The <ins>Maven plugin</ins> MUST present clear and informative errors and warnings that arise during parsing and validation of <ins>schema document</ins>s and JSON documents with an associated schema.
+1. The <ins>JSONx Maven plugin</ins> MUST present clear and informative errors and warnings that arise during parsing and validation of <ins>schema document</ins>s and JSON documents with an associated schema.

 ## 4 Specification